anthonyrabiaza/Swift2XML/README.md

 - pw-swift-core-*version*.jar
 - swift2xml-*version*.jar

+The jars are inside lib and jar folder, the common-lang library is not required as it is already bundle with the Boomi Atom.

 And then create a Custom Library (you can call it Script_Swift2XML) with the three library

 ![Alt text](resources/Boomi_Custom_Library.png?raw=true "Swift2XML")